SumoLogic/sumologic-documentation/docs/dashboards-new/advanced.md

 sidebar_label: Advanced Features
 description: Learn about some of the advanced feature in Dashboard (New).
 ---

-This page has information about the advanced feature in Dashboard (New).
+This page describes advanced features in Dashboards (New).

 ## Dashboard Throttling